-The next train will leave at 10 o’clock, the lady at the counter signals by raising both her hands and stretching out her ten fingers, as if a robbery was in progress.
+The next train will leave at 10 o’clock, the lady at the counter signals by raising both her hands and stretching out all of her ten fingers, as if a robbery was in progress.
 The ticket for one of the most beautiful train rides in Europe costs 3.20 Euros (less than 4 US dollars).
-At another counter I later discover a handwritten note with the departure times of the most important train connection in former Yugoslavia.
+At another counter, I later discover a handwritten note with the departure times of the most important train connection in former Yugoslavia.

 I still have 20 minutes left.
-The little shop doesn’t have a Cola, but Cockta, a Slovenian Cola substitute which tastes more refreshing, but doesn’t inject any caffeine.
+The little shop doesn’t have Coca Cola, but Cockta, a Slovenian Cola substitute which tastes more refreshing, but doesn’t inject any caffeine.
 And a chocolate bar for the train journey.
 On the platform for track 3, there is a man with a chainsaw.
 That one must be the right track for the train into the mountains.

 Shortly after leaving the capital, the train begins to climb.
 A turquoise river meanders deep down in the canyon next to the rail track.
 Rivers in Montenegro display colors which you otherwise see only on postcards from Sardinia and the Caribbean.

 My eyes quickly wander back and forth between canyons and mountains.
 A dramatic landscape with small mountain villages in between, in which the unplastered stone houses can only be told apart from the adjacent stables by the satellite dishes.
 And tunnels, tunnels, tunnels.
-A quarter of the whole distance runs through tunnels, the longest ones of which are piercing into the mountain for more than 6 km (3.8 miles).
+A quarter of the whole distance runs through tunnels, the longest of which are piercing into the mountain for more than 6 km (3.8 miles).

 There it is, Mala Rijeka Viaduct.
 500 meters (1,636 feet) long and 200 meters (660 feet) deep.
 The tallest railway bridge in Europe.
 I see it from afar, then another tunnel, and immediately as it leaves the tunnel, the train is on the bridge.
-Fantastic views open up.
+Fantastic views are opening up.
 I can’t decide which side to look down first.

 The journey to Kolašin took only 78 minutes, but it was 78 minutes of great natural cinema!
 Leaving the train, I see one of the police officers stretched out across three seats, sleeping, his shoes removed and his tie loosened.

 Despite the noon sun, this highest train station in the country receives me with an ice-cold wind.
 Except for the treetops’ sough, there is absolute silence.
 Only a few birds are chirping.
 Most of them have moved away for the winter, have frozen to death or have been eaten by wolves.
-In a basin there is the town of Kolašin, still a considerable march from the station.
-78 minutes on a train, and I feel far away from the lowlands and reminded of the opening chapter of “The Magic Mountain”.
+In a basin, there is the town of Kolašin, still a considerable march from the station.
+78 minutes on a train, and I feel far away from the lowlands and reminded of the opening chapter in The Magic Mountain.

 As I look back, the train has already left.